hmredmond/jekyll-cms-seed/README.md

-# Cyber Essentals CMS UI workflow
+# CMS UI workflow

-A workflow UI project for the Jekyll base cms Cyberfirst site.
+A workflow UI project for the Jekyll base cms site.

 [Jekyll documentation is here.](https://jekyllrb.com/)